danilocasassa/cegid-challenge/README.md

 node .\isPalindrome.js "Socorram-me, subi no ônibus em Marrocos."
 ```

-To get the response of this execution is TRUE or FALSE, you must add the code `echo $?`.
+To get the response of this execution as TRUE or FALSE, you must add the code `echo $?`.
 ```bash
 node .\isPalindrome.js "Socorram-me, subi no ônibus em Marrocos." echo $?